mfelleisen/Evolution/README.md

 7. re-think the case when a player cannot eat now, but later when a "victim" becomes available
 9. document JSON in this subdirectory's README
 A. add xdist-bad-clients to test error handling
+B. decouple printing from main & dealer so that it becomes easier to develop a benchmark
+C. submit json-pretty to racket/json

 Files, Modules and Dependencies
 -------------------------------